arctop/android-sdk/Arctop-Stream.md

 Every command that is sent between the server and the client follows the same structure.

 1. A mandatory *command* field, describing the type of command.
-2. Optional values defined per command (see [NeuosStreamService.kt](neuosSDK/src/main/java/io/neuos/NeuosStreamService.kt))
+2. Optional values defined per command (see [ArctopStreamService.kt](arctopSDK/src/main/java/io/arctop/ArctopStreamService.kt))
 3. Timestamp ( only available within commands sent as part of the stream ) as a long int (Unix MS)

 an example of an object notifying the client of a new value received for enjoyment:
 ```JSON
     {"command" : "valueChange" , "timestamp" : 123612321 , "key" : "enjoyment" , "value" : 33.4442}
 ```
-All the available commands, values, and object key are listed in the [NeuosStreamService.kt](neuosSDK/src/main/java/io/neuos/NeuosStreamService.kt) file.
+All the available commands, values, and object key are listed in the [ArctopStreamService.kt](arctopSDK/src/main/java/io/arctop/ArctopStreamService.kt) file.

 ## Connection flow

 ### Connect to server

-The Neuos Central app provides its IP / Port on the SDK Stream page, your client will need to connect to that address.
+The Arctop Central app provides its IP / Port on the SDK Stream page, your client will need to connect to that address.
-The server also publishes itself on the LAN as a service by the name of *NeuosService* and the protocol *_http._tcp*.
+The server also publishes itself on the LAN as a service by the name of *ArctopService* and the protocol *_http._tcp*.

 ### Send authentication request